Brix101/arch-base-packages/README.md

    # lsblk
 ```

-Feel free to adapt the rest of the guide to `sdb` or any other if you
+Feel free to adapt the rest of the guide to `sda` or any other if you
 want to install Arch on a secondary hard drive.

 This guide will use a 250GB hard disk and will have only Arch Linux installed.